Dmytro Dobrodomov: ZIK channel

 In 2010, Dobrodomov became the general producer of the ZIK channel.
 In 2012, he became the Director General of ZIK.
 Under the leadership of Dobrodomov, the ZIK channel, which started as a local media station, became the most popular regional TV channel for four years.
 In 2013, Dobrodomov launched a new program of journalistic investigations titled People's Control.
 Its slogan repeated Article 5 of the Constitution of Ukraine: "The only source of power in Ukraine is the people."
 Over time, the program became a public-journalist movement, which is active in civic activities in Lviv and its surrounding region.
 The show contributed to the control of local authorities through increasing the public's scrutiny of their promises and actions.
-People's Control became one of the organizers of the center for providing troops, which engaged in delivering assistance to soldiers in the War in Donbass.
+People's Control became one of the organizers of the center for providing troops, which engaged in delivering assistance to soldiers in the War in Donbas.

 Politics

 In 2000, Dobrodomov was a member of the all-Ukrainian Public Committee of Resistance, For the Truth!.
 In the early 2000s, he was an activist in public movements including "Ukraine without Kuchma" and "The Wave of Freedom".
 His first attempt to get elected in parliament was in the 2002 Ukrainian parliamentary election in Lviv's 116 constituency.
 But he was not elected.
 In the 2012 Ukrainian parliamentary election Dobrodomov unsuccessfully tried to win a seat in the Verkhovna Rada (the parliament of Ukraine) in the 115th Sykhiv constituency in Lviv.
 He was nominated by Ukrainian politician Vitali Klitschko's political party, the Ukrainian Democratic Alliance for Reform.